 The lower panel of Table 1 (T=11) repeats the previous experiments, but this time only uses the first 11 years of the Grunfeld data.
-The reason for doing this is that the finite sample bias in the estimated Parks's asymptotic standard errors is known to increase as a function of N/T (Moundigbaye et al., 2018).
-We investigate this by decreasing T to where it is just larger than the number of firms (T=11, N=10), noting that the Parks estimator cannot be estimated when T < N. The six rows of the lower panel report the results for N=5 and N=10.
+The reason for doing this is that the finite sample bias in the FGLS(Parks)'s standard errors is known to increase as a function of N/T (Moundigbaye et al., 2018).
+We investigate this by decreasing T to where it is just larger than the number of firms (T=11, N=10), noting that the FGLS(Parks) estimator cannot be estimated when $T < N.^{14}$ The six rows of the lower panel report the results for N=5 and N=10.
 The results again correspond to expectations.
-Compared to their values in the top panel, the smaller N/Tvalues are associated with larger bootstrapped critical values.
-Note that the asymptotic critical values are unchanged.
+Compared to their values in the top panel, the smaller N/T values are associated with larger bootstrapped critical values.
+Note that the χ^2 critical values are unchanged.

 Table 2 calculates the Type I error rates associated with the critical values in Table 1.
 These should ideally equal 0.05, though some deviation is expected due to sampling error.
-Column (1) reports Type I error rates associated with the critical values taken from the $\chi^2$ distribution.
-Column (2) does the same when the critical values are determined from the bootstrapping procedure described in STEP 6 above.
+Column (1) reports Type I error rates associated with using the GLS estimator and critical values from the χ^2 distribution.
+This provides a benchmark for the subsequent estimators.
+Column (2) reports error rates when the FGLS(Parks) estimator is used; i.e., when the population parameters of the error variance-covariance matrix are replaced with their estimates and hypothesis testing relies on critical values from the χ^2 distribution.
+Column (3) continues to use the FGLS(Parks) estimator, but applies critical values from the bootstrapping procedure described in STEP 6 above.
 The last column reports rejection rates associated with the PCSE estimator.
 In all cases, hypotheses are rejected whenever the sample statistic is greater than the critical value for a given replication.
-The values in the table report rejection rates for the 1000 replications for each experiment.
+The values in the table report rejection rates for the 500 replications for each experiment.